Attendance Policy : guide for managers

-You must ensure that:
+You must make sure that:

-- Absence reporting arrangements are in place
+- absence reporting arrangements are in place

-- An alternative contact has been assigned that can be used either in your absence or to meet local requirements
+- an alternative contact has been assigned that can be used either in your absence or to meet local requirements

-- Employees have been made aware of absence reporting arrangements and are able to achieve these
+- employees have been made aware of absence reporting arrangements and are able to achieve these

-- Employees are aware that failure to follow the absence notification process may result in investigations that could lead to disciplinary action and that unauthorised absences may result in loss of pay.
+- employees are aware that failure to follow the absence notification process may result in investigations that could lead to disciplinary action and that unauthorised absences may result in loss of pay

 When an employee notifies you of their sickness absence

-Evidence indicates that a supportive conversation can make a difference in relation to how the employee feels about work and may impact on the duration of the absence and future absences.
+Evidence indicates that a supportive conversation can make a difference in relation to how the employee feels about work and may impact the duration of the absence and future absences.
 It is important that you have a supportive conversation with the employee.
 This discussion can include:

-- The circumstances and nature of their illness
+- the circumstances and nature of their illness

-- When the illness first started
+- when the illness first started

-- Their fitness for work
+- their fitness for work

-- Whether they have appropriate arrangements in place at home during their absence
+- whether they have appropriate arrangements in place at home during their absence

-- Whether there are any pieces of work that need to be covered during their absence
+- whether there are any pieces of work that need to be covered during their absence

-- How soon they think they are likely to be able to return to work
+- how soon they think they are likely to be able to return to work

-- Absence certification requirements
+- absence certification requirements

-- Contact arrangements and the requirement to contact you as soon as they know when they will be returning to work
+- contact arrangements and the requirement to contact you as soon as they know when they will be returning to work

-Depending on the nature of the illness you may wish to explore:
+Depending on the nature of the illness, you may wish to explore:

-- Whether there are any adjustments that would enable the employee to return to work
+- whether there are any adjustments that would enable the employee to return to work

 When an employee becomes ill at work